Creative Arts Beneficial to Cancer PatientsJun 6, 2013

 Loughridge said, “You can be creative in whatever modality feels comfortable to you as a strategy to get through something difficult.
 If you can get the negative feelings outside of yourself – get it expressed – it can take some of the negative power away.”

 Rad Art: A Journey Through Radiation Treatment is one of many books published by the American Cancer Society and available for purchase through the American Cancer Society online bookstore.

-Citation: Effects of Creative Arts Therapies on Psychological Symptoms and Quality of Life in Patients With Cancer.
+Effects of Creative Arts Therapies on Psychological Symptoms and Quality of Life in Patients With Cancer.
 Published early online May 13, 2013 in JAMA Internal Medicine.
 First author: Timothy W. Puetz, PhD, MPH, National Institutes of Health, Bethesda, Md.